 What You Should Know

-A scholarship is money paid directly to or for the benefit of a student at an educational institution to aid in the pursuit of studies.
+A scholarship is money paid directly to, or for the benefit of, a student at an educational institution to aid in the pursuit of studies.
 The term scholarship at Princeton is typically used in reference to funding for an undergraduate student.
-A fellowship is an amount paid to or for the benefit of an individual to aid in the pursuit of study or research.
+A fellowship is an amount paid to, or for the benefit of, an individual to aid in the pursuit of study or research.
 The term fellowship at Princeton is typically used in reference to funding for a graduate student.

 Taxation of Scholarships & Fellowships

 Scholarship or fellowship payments may be taxable, depending upon whether the payments are classified as qualified or nonqualified under the Internal Revenue Code and related guidelines.

 Scholarship and fellowship payments are nontaxable (qualified) and excluded from the recipient's gross income, when the following criteria are met:

 - The recipient is a Princeton University student.

 - The recipient is a candidate for a degree.

 - The funding directly applies to the pursuit of study and research in the students' field of academic study.

 - The funding is used for tuition, fees required for enrollment, books, supplies, equipment required for courses of instruction, or an academic program that is an integral and required part of the students' academic work.